cpwr-devops/DevOps-Examples-Doc/docs/pipelines/Push_TTT_results_to_Git.md

 ---
-title: Push Topaz for Total Test results to GitHub
+title: Test results in GitHub Pipeline
 footer: MIT Licensed | Copyright © 2018 - Compuware
 ---
 # Problem to solve

 When using Topaz for Total Test unit tests and SonarQube to analyze the results, the SonarQube dashboard will tell users how many cases (assertions) have been executed.

 ![SonarQubeDashboard](./images/SonarQubeDashboard.png)